-Law firms, legal organizations and corporations are increasingly recognizing the need to foster a commitment to diversity, equity and inclusion (DEI) from the “inside-out.”
-They seek employees steeped in understanding the principles that undergird a commitment to DEI ideals—and who are committed to the organization’s efforts to reinforce and uphold them.
+Law firms, legal organizations and corporations are increasingly recognizing the need to foster a commitment to diversity, equity and inclusion and belonging (DEIB) from the “inside-out.”
+They seek employees steeped in understanding the principles that undergird a commitment to DEIB ideals—and who are committed to the organization’s efforts to reinforce and uphold them.
 This is why Case Western Reserve University School of Law developed the Academy for Inclusive Leadership Development (AILD).

 The AILD will be transformative, enabling business, legal professionals and students to learn essential approaches to sustaining diverse, equitable and inclusive organizations.
 With numerous networking opportunities, participants will also gain insights into best practices and receive feedback on new approaches.

-Through AILD, organizations will be able to leverage their own members as organizational leaders and educators to help develop strategies to implement DEI initiatives and promote an inclusive culture of global citizenship.
+Through AILD, organizations will be able to leverage their own members as organizational leaders and educators to help develop strategies to implement DEIB initiatives and promote an inclusive culture of global citizenship.

 Who should participate?

-Lawyers, managing partners, general counsel/presidents, human resource managers, law firm DEI managers, ERG members, and graduate students.
-Student modules will run separately as part of the law school curriculum.
+Lawyers, managing partners, general counsel/presidents, human resource managers, law firm DEIB managers, ERG members, and graduate students.

 All participants will receive a certificate acknowledging their successful completion of the AILD curriculum.
-In addition, the Academy will offer lawyers CLE credit, and CWRU School of Law will offer students academic credit.
+In addition, the Academy will offer lawyers CLE credit.

 AILD Mode of Instruction

-The Academy will enlist local and national experts steeped in DEI education and leadership development and training, including members of the CWRU faculty.
+The Academy will enlist local and national experts steeped in DEIB education and leadership development and training, including members of the CWRU faculty.

-- The AILD course will be accessed through the Canvas platform, an online learning management system.
+- Post-conference course modules will be accessed through an online learning management system.

-- The modules will include facilitated participant discussion, real-time panel discussions and pre-recorded material.
+- The online modules will include facilitated participant discussion, real-time panel discussions and pre-recorded material.

 - Module assignments will include viewing and commenting on live programs and asynchronous videos.
 Participants will also engage in online conversations via discussion boards, conduct fieldwork, and submit reflection pieces as part of their module assignments.